 Step 15.
 Using the towel, roll the cake with parchment paper inside and let it cool for 10 minutes.
 Unroll it and let the cake cool to room temperature.

 Step 16.
-To make mascarpone whipped cream, pour cold heavy cream and cold mascarpone into a chilled bowl and whisk until soft peaks.
-Add icing sugar and whisk until medium-stiff peaks (photo 6).
+To make mascarpone whipped cream, pour cold heavy cream and cold mascarpone into a chilled bowl and whisk until soft peaks form.
+Add icing sugar and whisk until medium-stiff peaks form (photo 6).

 Pro tip: Consult the mascarpone frosting recipe for step-by-step photographed explanations, helpful tips, and tricks.